 Wherever you visit in the Naples/Amalfi Coast region, you’re guaranteed to find things that you’ll want to bring home.
 For the big budget traveller, Capri is a paradise, with Via Camarelle hosting some of the most exclusive stores in Italy.
 Sorrento is perfect for lovers of handmade goods, and Positano will satisfy sweet-toothed art lovers.
 Naples and Amalfi are brilliant for finding the quirky knick-knacks that’ll find a place in your heart, but all of them will have you reaching for your purse or wallet, and making a memory.

 Have you bought or tried any of the above?
 Let me know in the comments!
+Or pin the below image to save it for later!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.